- Home

 Treatment for early bowel cancer

 This section covers treatment for stages 1–3 bowel cancer.
-Your health care team will recommend treatment based on what will give you the best outcome, where the cancer is in the bowel, whether and how the cancer has spread, your general health, and your preferences.
+Your health care team will recommend treatment based on what will give you the best outcome, where the cancer is in the bowel, if and how or where the cancer has spread, your general health, and your preferences.

 Colon cancer and rectal cancer are treated differently.
 The treatments you are offered will depend on the guidelines for best practice in treating bowel cancer.
 You may have more than one treatment and treatments may be given in different orders and combinations.